Remez19/E-commerce-video_games/README.md

 ## How to Use?

 Create an account.
-Login with the user you created an play around.
+Login with the user you created and play around.
+You can see my see my CV by clicking - **"conatct"**.

 ## Images